 MNGT 462.
 EMPLOYEE COMPENSATION AND BENEFITS.
 This course covers the breadth and depth of issues related to the professional management of employee benefits and compensation systems.
 Human resource policies and practices will be discussed.
 Applicable law, regulation, and case law will be covered.
 Specific topics include retirement plans, health coverage, paid time off, salary and hourly pay systems, and additional incentive practices.
 Prerequisite: Management 457.
-Semester course, three hours.

 MNGT 465.
 ADVANCED HUMAN RESOURCES.
 This course provides an in-depth examination of advance topics in human resource management.
 Emphasized topics include labor relations and collective bargaining, recruitment and retention strategies, employee selection, performance appraisal, and legal issues.
 Taught as a seminar course.
 Prerequisite: Management 457.
-Semester course, three hours.

 MNGT 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised management-related research.
 Senior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 MNGT 475.
 LEADERSHIP.
 A study of historical and current perspectives on leadership theory and practice with the incorporation of Christian principles.
 Leadership theories are made practical through lectures, class activities, case studies, guest speakers, and assignments.
 Students will learn more about their strengths through assessments and self-reflection.
 The course is treated as a seminar, and thus focused on discussion and many student-led activities.
 Prerequisites: Management 103 and junior or senior standing; or instructor permission.
-Semester course, three hours.

 MNGT 478.
 SEMINAR IN LIFE MANAGEMENT.
 This seminar is intended to provide senior students with practical advice for navigating the transition to post-college life.
 Finances, risk, health, professional responsibilities and interpersonal relationships are important aspects of life that need to be managed.
 These and other related topics will be addressed in the seminar.
-Senior Standing, one hour.
+Prerequisite: Senior standing.

 MNGT 480.
 INTERNSHIP IN MANAGEMENT.
 This is an opportunity for students to participate in a meaningful learning experience under the supervision of both an employer and a Management and Marketing Department faculty member.
 Most internships take place during the summer months.
 Students will be graded based on an employer performance evaluation along with a written paper and journal.
 Prerequisites: Good academic standing and completion of the freshman year of study.
-Semester course, one to six hours.

 MNGT 486.
 BUSINESS POLICY AND STRATEGY.
 This course presents the basic concepts and tools used in strategic business analysis and applies those concepts and tools to the formulation, implementation, and evaluation of organizational business strategy.
 This course also represents the Grove City College School of Business capstone course.
 As such it will integrate the knowledge and skills gained across previous business coursework and help the student to form a total business perspective, including the application of Christian values in the workplace.
-This course satisfies the Speaking Intensive (SI) requirement in the Business Program.
+This course is designated Speaking Intensive (SI).
 Prerequisite: Senior status; majoring in the Departments of Accounting & Finance and/or Management and Marketing.